libis/rdm-build/README.md

 It will make sure that the application is running as a given User ID and Group ID because a lot of data will be stored on host mounted volumes and needs to be accessible from the host user for maintenance tasks like backup and reporting.

-The downloaded Dataverse installation files are be copied into the image to enable initialization of the Dataverse installation when the image is deployed.
-When building the image for the first time or when updating the Dataverse version, make sure you run the `download_dataverse` and `copy_dataverse` make tasks before building the image.
+The Dataverse installation files are part of the image to enable initialization of the Dataverse installation when the image is deployed.
+When updating the Dataverse version, make sure you run the `download_dataverse` and `copy_dataverse` make tasks before building the image to assure that the installation files are updated.
+Then consult the `git diff` to check if any changes need to be applied to the custom installation scripts.

 ### image structure